-- 1.1 Purpose-This standard does the following: - a. provides guidance to actuaries in selecting (including giving advice on selecting) economic assumptions-primarily investment return, discount rate, postretirement benefit increases, inflation, and compensation increases-for measuring obligations under defined benefit pension plans; - b. enhances those provisions of Actuarial Standard of Practice (ASOP) No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions, that relate to the selection and use of economic assumptions; and - c. enhances those provisions of Actuarial Standard of Practice (ASOP) No. 6, Measuring Retiree Group Benefit Obligations, that relate to the selection and use of economic assumptions. - 1.2 Scope-This standard applies to the selection of economic assumptions to measure obligations under any defined benefit pension plan that is not a social insurance program, as described in section 1.2, Scope of ASOP No. 32, Social Insurance, (unless ASOPs on social insurance explicitly call for application of this standard).
+- 1.1 Purpose-This actuarial standard of practice (ASOP or standard) does the following: - a. provides guidance to actuaries when performing actuarial services that include selecting (including giving advice on selecting) economic assumptions-primarily investment return, discount rate, post-retirement benefit increases, inflation, and compensation increases-for measuring obligations under defined benefit pension plans; - b. supplements the guidance in Actuarial Standard of Practice (ASOP) No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions, that relates to the selection and use of economic assumptions; - c. supplements the guidance in ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Actuarially Determined Contributions, that relates to the selection and use of economic assumptions; and - d. supplements the guidance in ASOP No. 34, Actuarial Practice Concerning Retirement Plan Benefits in Domestic Relations Actions, that relates to the selection and use of economic assumptions. - 1.2 Scope-This standard applies to actuaries when performing actuarial services that include selecting economic assumptions to measure obligations under any defined benefit pension plan that is not a social insurance program, as described in section 1.2, Scope, of ASOP No. 32, Social Insurance (unless ASOPs on social insurance explicitly call for application of this standard).
 Measurements of defined benefit pension plan obligations include calculations such as funding valuations or other assignment of plan costs to time periods, liability measurements or other actuarial present value calculations, and cash flow projections or other estimates of the magnitude of future plan obligations.
-Measurements of pension obligations do not generally include individual benefit calculations. individual benefit statement estimates. or nondiscrimination testing.
+Measurements of pension obligations do not generally include individual benefit calculations, individual benefit statement estimates, or nondiscrimination testing.

-To the extent that the guidance in this standard may conflict with ASOP Nos.
+If the actuary determines that the guidance in this standard conflicts with ASOP Nos.
 4 or 6, ASOP Nos.
 4 or 6 will govern.
-If a conflict exists between this standard and applicable laws or regulations, the actuary is obligated to comply with the laws or regulations.